grigoryan-m/aspect-ratio/README.md

-# aspect-ratio
+# Aspect ratio generator

-Day #3 of 100-day-javascript!
+This project is day #3 of <a href="https://www.github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!